 The Azure Sphere tenant is associated with your organization’s Azure Active Directory (Azure AD) instance.
 Only people with an account in that directory will be able to manage devices within your Azure Sphere tenant, and you can further restrict access to specific people.
 Note that the term "tenant" is sometimes used elsewhere to refer to a directory, but here we use the term "tenant" only to refer to the Azure Sphere tenant.

 You can determine whether an Azure Sphere tenant is already associated with your directory by issuing this command in an Azure Sphere developer command prompt and signing in with your work or school account if prompted:

 If no tenant exists already, you can create one.
 You must have an Azure Sphere device attached to your PC when creating a tenant.
 Type the following command to create a tenant; sign in to your directory if prompted:

 If you enclose the name in quotes, it can be of any length and can contain spaces or other special characters.

-Most organisations only need one Azure Sphere tenant.
-However, large organisations that have independent divisions, such as different brands or geographically independent suborganisations, might need to administer devices on a per-division basis.
-Such organisations might want to consider creating a separate Azure Sphere tenant for each division.
+Most organizations need only one Azure Sphere tenant.
+However, large organizations that have independent divisions, such as different brands or geographically independent suborganizations, might need to administer devices on a per-division basis.
+Such organizations might want to consider creating a separate Azure Sphere tenant for each division.